-In this article, we’re going to define dramatic irony, one of the most common and popular types of irony.
+In this article, we’re going to define dramatic irony.
 We will also discuss the stages of dramatic irony and a subtype called tragic irony.
+By the end, you’ll know how to implement dramatic irony in your own works.

 Introducing dramatic irony